twistresources/docker-mysql-phpmyadmin/README.md

     http://192.168.59.103:49161/phpmyadmin.

-For the first login you will need to use the web interface to create a database with the name you set in `DOCKER_IP`.
+__Note__: After the first login you will need to use the web interface to create a database with the name you set in `DOCKER_IP`.

+If you wish to log into the MySQL container, you can use the following command.
+This and the other commands below use the default password 'admin'.
+If you will be using the database a lot it's a good idea to set up SSH keys for password-less login.

+    $ ./dbssh

 You can back up the database at any time using:

-    $ dbdump
+    $ ./dbdump

 This command creates sequentially named data files.
 Note though that whenever you shut down the database it will run this data dump before shutting the server down.

-    $ dbstop
+    $ ./dbstop

 After end restart the database will be empty, but can be reloaded using

-    $ dbload
+    $ ./dbload

 #### Multiple Projects